Diderot-Language/examples/README.md

 The **vis12-cl** branch includes the OpenCL backend.

+	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/vis12-cl

 The **lamont** branch includes the implementation of strand communication.

+	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/lamont

 The **charisee** branch includes field "lifting", based on the EIN internal representation.

+	svn co --username anonsvn https://svn.smlnj-gforge.cs.uchicago.edu/svn/diderot/branches/charisee

+For all of the given "svn co" commands, the password is also "anonsvn".
+To then configure and build any of these branches, the following commands can be run inside any of the per-branch directories.
+Note the use of the <code>TEEM</code> variable set above.

+	autoheader -Iconfig
+	autoconf -Iconfig
+	./configure --with-teem=$TEEM
+	make local-install

+As long as there are multiple branches in play, "make local-install" makes more sense than "make install".